If you have Original Medicare, it’s important to know how your visits to hospitals and skilled nursing facilities (SNFs) are measured.

 Here are the details of a Medicare benefit period, how it can affect your Original Medicare Part A (hospital insurance) deductible and some realistic examples.

 A benefit period is how Original Medicare measures your use of hospital and SNF services.1 It begins the day you're admitted as an inpatient in a hospital or SNF and ends when you haven't received any inpatient hospital care (or skilled care in an SNF) for 60 days in a row.

 Unlike other types of health insurance, the deductible for a Medicare benefit period is not based on the calendar year.
 Instead, you pay a separate deductible for each benefit period—meaning you could pay more than one deductible in the same year.

-Here are the Part A costs for hospital and SNF stays for 2021:
+Here are the Original Medicare Part A costs for hospital and SNF stays for 2021:

 To help you get a better understanding, here are 2 realistic examples:

-Vivian was hospitalized with inpatient status from September 9–15 and paid her Part A deductible.
-She was rehospitalized on November 27 for the same injury, but since more than 60 days passed between her discharge in September, a new benefit period started and she owed another Part A deductible.
+Vivian was hospitalized with inpatient status from September 9–15 and paid her Original Medicare Part A deductible.
+She was hospitalized again on November 27 for the same injury, but since more than 60 days passed between her discharge in September, a new benefit period started and she owed another Original Medicare Part A deductible.

 Note: Vivian and Richard are fictitious characters and their stories are for educational purposes only.

 Knowing how a benefit period works can help you understand your Medicare expenses.
 To learn more, check out this article on understanding Medicare's out-of-pocket costs.